 Hypersensitivity Reactions, Including Anaphylaxis

-• Hypersensitivity reactions, including cases of angioedema and anaphylaxis, have been reported in the postmarketing setting.
+- Hypersensitivity reactions, including cases of angioedema and anaphylaxis, have been reported in the postmarketing setting.
 If signs or symptoms of serious hypersensitivity reactions develop during treatment, discontinue TRIKAFTA and institute appropriate therapy.
-Consider the benefits and risks for the individual patient to determine whether to resume treatment with TRIKAFTA
+Consider benefits and risks for the individual patient to determine whether to resume treatment with TRIKAFTA

 Concomitant Use With CYP3A Inducers

-• Exposure to ivacaftor is significantly decreased and exposure to elexacaftor and tezacaftor are expected to decrease by the concomitant use of strong CYP3A inducers, which may reduce the therapeutic effectiveness of TRIKAFTA.
-Co‑administration with strong CYP3A inducers is not recommended
+- Exposure to ivacaftor is significantly decreased and exposure to elexacaftor and tezacaftor are expected to decrease by concomitant use of strong CYP3A inducers, which may reduce therapeutic effectiveness of TRIKAFTA.
+Concomitant use with strong CYP3A inducers is not recommended

 Concomitant Use With CYP3A Inhibitors